swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 ### Typed throws

-`AsyncThrowingStream` already defines a type parameter `Failure: Error`.
-Until now, `Failure` has been constrained to `any Error`.
+`AsyncThrowingStream` already defines a type parameter `Failure: Error`, which until now has been constrained to `any Error`.

-This proposal extends `AsyncThrowingStream` with new unconstrained initializers and a `makeStream` method, eliminating existing boilerplate and enabling seamless use in typed contexts.
-However, the existing `Failure == any Error` constraint cannot be lifted without breaking backward compatibility.
+Because the existing `Failure == any Error` constraint cannot be lifted without breaking backward compatibility, this proposal extends `AsyncThrowingStream` with new unconstrained initializers and a `makeStream` method, eliminating existing boilerplate and enabling seamless use in typed contexts.

 ```swift
 let locationStream = AsyncThrowingStream<Location, LocationError> { ... }